Barbara Roberts, M.Sc. OT, Ph.D.

 Phone: (517) 353-1635

 Biography: Lydia is the Educational Program Coordinator at the WorkLife Office.
-She is responsible for creating educational initiatives and seminars, workshops and conferences related to work life concerns.
-Lydia previously served as the Educational Program Coordinator at the MSU Women's Resource Center for three years and is dedicated to creating equal access to resources, services and educational opportunities for all.
-Lydia received her Masters in Women, Gender and Sexuality Studies from the University of Cincinnati and received her Bachelors in Sociology from Michigan State University.
+She is responsible for creating educational initiatives and seminars, workshops and conferences related to work-life concerns.
+Lydia is dedicated to creating equal access to resources, services and educational opportunities for all.
+She is the co-founder and co-coordinator of several initiatives at Michigan State, including the Women's Networking Association, Academic Women's Forum, and the Reflect & Connect series.
+She also serves on the leadership team as the Content Chair of the empowHER Leadership Retreat for 4th-9th grade girls.
+Lydia earned her Masters in Women, Gender and Sexuality Studies from the University of Cincinnati and received her Bachelors in Sociology from Michigan State University.

 Phone: (517) 884-7316